 A wonderful asset is the basement Aqua restaurant that is open for dinners only.
 It runs along the length of a vast glass-walled aquarium stocked with all manner of fish.
 The decor is dark and muted with small glowing lamps at each table.
 There is a also a submerged glass walkway leading out and up to the gardens.
 After work, exercise at the fitness centre or head to the I Spa for a massage or exotic rubdown.
 The beach is excellent but can be too rough for swimming in certain months.
 And kids will enjoy Planet Trekkers from 9am to 9pm with its 300sq m play space, video games, and various activities.
 You may even get in a free bike ride but for general rental an adult two-seater is a pricey Rmb80 per hour with a kids' bicycle at Rmb50.
 For fun there's a three-seater cycle too.

-The sprawling but unassuming Raffles Hainan (opened September 2013) is at first glance immediately a cut above the rest with its understated clean lines and Balinese touches including a stone gate "candi bentar" with waterfall at the porte co-chere.
+The sprawling but unassuming Raffles Hainan (opened September 2013 in Clearwater Bay, 20 minutes away) is at first glance immediately a cut above the rest with its understated clean lines and Balinese touches including a stone gate "candi bentar" with waterfall at the porte co-chere.
 Pass through the grey stone entrance to an air-conditioned timber-floor lobby with crimson bursts of anthurium looking over serene black stone pools.

 The hotel wings arc out either side of the uncluttered Clearwater Bay Lounge (with its dark wood furniture and tapestry) enfolding a grand lawn in between.
 Beyond that are two swimming areas - a winding lagoon pool to enthrall kids and a lap pool for serious calorie burning.